kristian/litfass/README.md

     - *ignore*: If set Litfaß will ignore this display and will not start a browser on the specified display.
 - **launchTimeout**: The number of seconds Litfaß will display its slash / launch screen.
 - **browserOptions**: Options that will be merged into the launch options for Puppeteer / Chrome, e.g. handy in case you would like to specify an own *executablePath* for Chrome. *browserOptions* can also be set per display in the displays configuration.
 - **preparePages**: Litfaß will automatically attempt to prepare any page, before it is displayed.
-This setting can be used to specify if Litfaß should prepare the pages (*true* / *false*) and / or the number of pages to prepare in advance.
+This setting can be used to specify if Litfaß should prepare the pages (`true` / `false`) and / or the number of pages to prepare in advance.
 The setting **preparationTime** will determine how much in advance Litfaß is going to attempt to load the next tab (default to 5 seconds).
+- **watchNumberOfDisplays**: Litfaß will automatically watch for the number of displays connected.
+In case the number of display changes, Litfaß will restart and show browsers on the newly connected displays.
+Can be turned off by setting this property to `false`.

 By default the `displays` configuration section contains only one element.
 This causes the same rotation of pages to be displayed on all connected displays.
 Define multiple entries in the `displays` section, where each entry corresponds to one display connected.
 To ignore a display use `ignore: true`.